- Online Doctor

 Effective treatment for hair loss starts with identifying the cause.
 Schedule an appointment with our experienced hair loss doctor for an accurate diagnosis.
 Depending on the cause of hair loss, your treatment plan may include at-home medications, including:

-Minoxidil (Rogaine): can help early signs of hair loss but cannot regrow an entire head of hair.
-Be sure to apply minoxidil solution or take oral minoxidil as directed, usually once or twice a day, to stimulate hair growth and prevent further hair loss.
+• Minoxidil (Rogaine): can help early signs of hair loss but cannot regrow an entire head of hair.
+Be sure to apply minoxidil solution or take oral minoxidil as directed, usually once a day, to stimulate hair growth and prevent further hair loss.

-Corticosteroid injections: Our hair loss doctors may recommend injections to encourage hair growth.
+• Corticosteroid injections: For certain types of hair loss, our doctors may recommend a referral to a specialist such as a dermatologist for in-person injections to encourage hair growth.
 These injections are usually given every 4–8 weeks as needed.

 How to prevent hair loss